ballsnack/ioq3-for-UrbanTerror-4/README.md

 ### Commands ###
 + `randomrgb` - generate a random RGB
-+ `sysexec` - execute a command via command line from in-game
 + `maplist` - output list of maps on the server
 + `findcvar [string]` - finds all cvars with with the specified string in their names